Bylines and responsibility

 Articles are built from primary sources whenever possible: official product pages, product sheets, manufacturer documentation, credible ergonomics guidance, and clearly attributable public references.

 The goal is not to inflate certainty.
-It is to translate product facts and workstation guidance into clearer buying and setup decisions for readers.
+It is to translate product facts, fit constraints, and workflow tradeoffs into clearer buying and setup decisions for readers.

 How recommendations are framed